Ass to mouth: In porn

 Porn industry performers often use enemas before filming anal sex sequences; however, this is primarily to eliminate the possibility of any fecal matter appearing on video rather than disease prevention.
-Ass to mouth, along with a variant of ass to mouth called ATOGM (ass to other girls mouth), began to appear more frequently in hardcore pornography in the early 2000s, seeing an increase in popularity over the next decade.
+Ass to mouth, along with a variant of ass to mouth called ATOGM (ass to other girl's mouth), began to appear more frequently in hardcore pornography in the early 2000s, seeing an increase in popularity over the next decade.